Characterization of Null Geodesics on Kerr Spacetimes: Introduction

-The novel material in this note which is presented in the section \ref{sec:sphere} is related to the notion of black hole shadows.
-The shadow of the black hole is defined as the innermost trajectory on which light from a background source passing a black hole can reach the observer.
-The first discussion of the shadow in Schwarzschild spacetimes can be found in \cite{synge_escape_1966}, and for extremal Kerr at infinity it was later calculated in \cite{bardeen_black_1973}.
-Analyzing the shadows of black holes is of direct physical interest as there is hope for the Event Horizon Telescope to be able to resolve the black hole in the center of the Milky Way well enough that one can compare it to the predictions from theoretical calculations, see for example \cite{doeleman_event-horizon-scale_2008}.
-This perspective has led to a number of advancements in the theoretical treatment of black hole shadows in recent years \cite{cunha_shadows_2016,grenzebach_aberrational_2015,grenzebach_photon_2014,grenzebach_photon_2015,hioki_measurement_2009,li_measuring_2014}.
+In section \ref{sec:sphere}, we introduce the notion of black hole shadows.
+Null geodesics are often interpreted as light rays of infinite frequency, since they can be obtained by considering the geometrical optics approximation for various field equations, such as the scalar wave equation, Maxwell's equations or linearized gravity \cite{MTW,gravitational_lenses_book} (in some cases, the geometrical optics approximation can be extended to include finite-frequency corrections to null geodesics, see \cite{oancea2019overview} for an overview and \cite{GSHE2020} for recent developments).
+The shadow of a black hole is thus defined as the innermost trajectory on which light from a background source passing by a black hole can reach the observer.
+The first discussion of black hole shadows in Schwarzschild spacetimes can be found in \cite{synge_escape_1966}.
+For extremal Kerr at infinity it was calculated later in \cite{bardeen_black_1973}.
+Analyzing the shadows of black holes is of direct physical interest, as the first-ever direct image of a black hole by the Event Horizon Telescope collaboration \cite{collaboration2019first} demonstrated.
+The opportunity to compare predictions directly with observations has led to a number of advances in the theoretical treatment of black hole shadows in recent years \cite{cunha_shadows_2016,grenzebach_aberrational_2015,grenzebach_photon_2014,grenzebach_photon_2015,hioki_measurement_2009,li_measuring_2014,paganini2018smoothness, mars2017fingerprints,abdujabbarov2015coordinate}, see \cite{cunha2018shadows} for a brief review.

-The novel material in the present work is the first rigorous proof of Theorem \ref{thm:1}.
-The significance of Theorem \ref{thm:1} is due to the fact that for any subextremal Kerr spacetime, including Schwarzschild, the past and the future trapped sets at any point are topologically an $S_1$ on the celestial sphere of any observer in the exterior region.
-We would like to stress that Theorem \ref{thm:1} therefore describes a property of trapping which does not change when going from Schwarzschild to Kerr.

-Further we present numerical evidence that the radial degeneracy for the shape of the shadow, as it exists in Schwarzschild and for observers on the symmetry axis of Kerr spacetimes, is broken away from the symmetry axis.
-For future observations this means that the distance from the observed black hole can not be ignored when one tries to extract the black holes parameters from the shadow.
+In particular, we discuss the results of our recent paper \cite{paganini2018smoothness}.
+We show that for any subextremal Kerr spacetime, including Schwarzschild, the past and the future trapped sets at any point are topologically a circle on the celestial sphere of any observer in the exterior region.
+This is an important step towards the proof in \cite{mars2017fingerprints}, showing that the radial degeneracy for the shape of the shadow, as it exists in Schwarzschild and for observers on the symmetry axis of Kerr spacetimes, is broken away from the symmetry axis.
+For future observations, the result in \cite{mars2017fingerprints} implies that, in principle, one could extract all of the black hole's parameters from a precise measurement of its shadow.
+However, in these lecture notes we present numerical evidence suggesting that this will require precision which is likely to remain out of reach for decades to come.